Senior-Gamal/Backup-Project/README.md

 Backup Manager is an organizational tool built in Laravel for scheduling and managing backup configurations across multiple servers.
 The system targets shared hosting environments (cPanel) and does **not** execute real backups.

 This project ships with precompiled assets so Node.js or npm is not required.
+Tailwind CSS is loaded directly from a CDN so the dashboard works without any build step.
+The layout includes a simple sidebar navigation styled with Tailwind.

+## Features

 - Schedule internal, external, database and NAS backups